ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 the aggregators.

-During the duration of the measurement, each client records its own value(s), packages them up into a report and sends them to the leader.
+During the duration of the measurement, each client records its own value(s), packages them up into a report, and sends them to the leader.
 Each share is separately encrypted for each aggregator so that even though they pass through the leader, it is unable to see or modify them.
 Depending on the measurement, the client may only send one